Q.1: What is the “Self-service Library Station” project?

-Q.19: Can patrons return overdue library materials to Self-service Library Stations?
+Q.19: Can readers return overdue library materials to Self-service Library Stations?

-A.19: Patrons may return overdue library materials to Self-service Library Stations and pay overdue fines with their Octopus cards.
+A.19: Readers may return overdue library materials to Self-service Library Stations and pay overdue fines with their Octopus cards.
 Payment records will be updated instantly.

 Q.20: If any library material borrowed from Self-service Library Stations is returned late, how is an overdue fine calculated?

-Q.21: How much should a borrower pay per day for overdue library materials borrowed from Self-service Library Stations?
+Q.21: How much should a reader pay per day for overdue library materials borrowed from Self-service Library Stations?

-A.21: Lending services of Self-service Library Stations stay in line with those of the HKPL.
-An overdue fine is imposed on each loan item and accompanying library material returned late.
-The charge is $1.5 per item per day or part of a day for library materials/accompanying library materials of the adult library and $0.5 per item per day for library materials/accompanying library materials of the young adult library or children’s library.
+A.21: An overdue fine is imposed on each loan item and accompanying library material returned late.
+The charge is $1.5 per item per day or part of a day for each loan item or accompanying library material borrowed from an adult library and $0.5 for that borrowed from a young adult or children’s library.

 Q.22: How to settle library fees and charges at Self-service Library Stations?

-A.22: Patrons may settle library fees and charges at Self-service Library Stations.
+A.22: Readers may settle library fees and charges at Self-service Library Stations.
 First, select “payment” on the screen and log in the library account.
 Then, the screen will show the item(s) and amount for payment.
-Patrons can select the item(s) to be paid and tap an Octopus card on the reader.
+Readers can select the item(s) to be paid and tap an Octopus card on the reader.
 When the transaction is completed, the amount paid and the Octopus balance will be shown on the screen and the receipt.
-Patron shall log out if other service(s) is/are not required.
+Reader shall log out if other service(s) is/are not required.

-Q.23: What can patrons do if their Octopus cards are wrongly charged?
+Q.23: What can readers do if their Octopus cards are wrongly charged?

-A.23: Patrons may contact office of Self-service Library Stations for follow-up actions or visit any branch of the HKPL for refund.
+A.23: Readers may contact office of Self-service Library Stations for follow-up actions or visit any branch of the HKPL for refund.